novasamatech/parity-signer/README.md

 #### iOS
 - `cocoapods` (`$ sudo gem install cocoapods`)
 - `Xcode` (only for iOS, tested on `Version 11.3.1 (9F2000)`)
+- `brew install watchman` (if on Mac, will make React Native simulator errors less likely)

 #### Android
 - `Android Studio` (only for Android, tested on `Version 3.3`)